Bacarra: Economy

+Bacarra's main economic sector is agriculture.
+Farmers raise rice, garlic, tobacco, and onion.
+Bacarra's residents are engaging in fishing, woodworking, weaving, and manufacturing.

+Bacarra is also known as one of the balikbayan towns of the Philippines and in the north.

 Government

 Bacarra is part of the first congressional district of the province of Ilocos Norte.
 It is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

-Elected officials, term of office: June 30, 2022 – June 30, 2025:
+Elected officials, term of office: June 30, 2025 – June 30, 2028: